-In the same general class are the .480 Ruger and .500 S&W. Revolvers for these cartridges are often so large that in many cases one might as well carry (and would certainly be better served by) an ultra-lightweight rifle.
+In the same general class are the .465 S&W, .480 Ruger and .500 S&W. Revolvers for these cartridges are often so large that in many cases one might as well carry (and would certainly be better served by) a lightweight rifle.
 The same could be said for the huge (and seldom seen) autoloading pistols such as the Desert Eagle and Wildey, which can be had in calibers up to .50 AE.
-With 6" barrels the Widley weighs approximately 65 ounces and the Desert Eagle weighs 70.5 ounces!
+With 6" barrels, the Widley weighs approximately 65 ounces and the Desert Eagle weighs 70.5 ounces!

 I will now venture where wise men fear to tread and mention a few specific handguns.
-If I were buying a new gun for protection against large predators, I would get either a Ruger Blackhawk revolver (4.62" barrel) in .357 Magnum or .41 Magnum, or a Ruger Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance.
-The Blackhawk is about 10.38" long and weighs 46 ounces in .357 Mag. and 38 ounces in .41 Mag.
-The Super Blackhawk (my overall favorite) is 11.38" long and weighs 45 ounces with a 5.5" barrel.
-Both the Blackhawk and Super Blackhawk can be had in either stainless steel or blued finishes.
-These are single action revolvers, which I prefer in the field.
+If I were buying a new handgun for protection against large predators, I would get either a stainless steel Ruger Blackhawk revolver (4.62" or 6.5" barrel) in .357 Magnum, or a Ruger stainless Super Blackhawk revolver (5.5" barrel) in .44 Magnum, depending on my recoil tolerance and which I could shoot better.

 Since pin point accuracy is required, you should thumb cock either type of revolver and you sure as heck are not going to be able to reload (the DA's primary advantage in a fire fight).
 You will likely have time for only one good shot at a charging predator, so there is no particular reason to tote around a DA mechanism you will not use.